TanStack/router/docs/framework/react/start/server-functions.md

 title: Server Functions
 ---

+## What are Server Functions?

-Server functions are functions that run **only** on the server.
+Server functions allow you to specify specific function to run **only** on the server.
 They are used to perform tasks that should never be directly exposed to the client.

+## How do they work?

 Server functions can be defined anywhere in your application, but must be defined at the top level of a file.
-They can be called from anywhere in your application, including loaders, hooks, etc. They are just asynchronous functions!
+They can be called from anywhere in your application, including loaders, hooks, etc. Traditionally, this pattern is known as a Remote Procedure Call (RPC), but due to the isomorphic nature of these functions, we refer to them as server functions.

+- On the server bundle, server functions are left alone.
+Nothing needs to be done since they are already in the correct place.
+- On the client however, server functions are removed out of the client bundle and replaced with a function that, when called, makes a `fetch` request to the server instructing it to execute the server function in the server bundle and then send the response back to the client.

 ## Defining Server Functions